Topics on this page:

 Add the value of each asset to calculate one figure of decedent’s assets.

-Does the decedent’s house have a mortgage?
+Does the decedent’s house have a deed of trust (mortgage)?
 You will subtract the remaining balance on any mortgage on the home from the home’s value.

 Does the decedent have remaining car payments?
 You will subtract the remaining balance on the car loan from the car’s value.